-This course will investigate the origins, objectives, and methods of the Modern and Post modern movements in American Literature as well as explore the diversity of voices and genres contributing to the contemporary American scene.
+This course will begin with the literature immediately post-Civil War and then examine the influence of capitalism, industrialism, and urban growth in the American Empire period.
+What follows is an investigation of the orgins, objectives, and methods of the Modern and Post-modern movements in American Literature as well as the diversity of voices and genres contributing to the contemporary American scene.
 Special attention will be paid to cultural, political, and social issues as they influence and are influenced by this literature.
-(Prerequisites: ENG 102/107/110)
+(Prerequisites: ENG 107, ENG 250, or equivalent).
+(Every other Spring)